 When the user wants to purchase, follow this flow:

 #### 4a.
-Get a price quote first
+Check the balance, then get a price quote

-Before confirming, **always call `snaplii quote`** to check if vouchers or cashback apply:
+Then, before confirming, **always call `snaplii quote`** to check if vouchers or cashback apply:

 ```bash